buttonpushertv/buttonpusherTTRPG/01-Campaigns/Raid on the Eternal Tower/05-Atlas/Hitchton/Markets/Aresto-market.md

 colorHex: "#8af557"
 pronounced:
 leaders:
-shortDescription: A short description of thie market.
+shortDescription: A short description of this market.
 tags:
 - Market
 - Aresto